blkFinch/blkfinch.github.io/_notes/- Evergreen -/The Zettelkasten is a magical object.md

 This emergence of a separate consciousness is similar in nature to Golems, Tulpas, or Servitors.
 We are [[Creating an Internal Conscious Being]] but instead of using blood and clay as the medium for this new life, we are using our own knowledge- externalized and made living by threading the pieces together.

-The primary [[Magical Techniques|Magical Technique]] implemented here is compartmentalizing aspects of the ego to create a distinct sub-consciousness ([[Creating internal conscious beings through compartmentalization of the ego and soul loss]]).
+The primary [[A taxonomy of Magical Techniques|Magical Technique]] implemented here is compartmentalizing aspects of the ego to create a distinct sub-consciousness ([[Creating internal conscious beings through compartmentalization of the ego and soul loss]]).
 However unlike the internal beings, the slipbox is an external device that mirrors aspects of ourselves without causing [[soul loss]].
 Like the Black Mirror  written about by [[Franz Bardon]] in Initiation into Hermetics.

 #### see also
 [[Magic]]